Universe at War: Earth Assault: Plot

-Orlok, who has been questioning Kamal's intentions prepares to separate with others who follow him.
+Orlok, who has been questioning Kamal's intentions, prepares to separate from the others who follow him.
 Nufai, a spy working for Kamal, used to be part of a species that the Hierarchy has since eliminated.
-He tells Orlok that he would be happy to overthrow Kamal's regime, so Nufai is sent to secure the Purifier while Orlok tries to make an alliance with the Masari queen, but instead finds her son, Prince Zessus.
+He tells Orlok that he would be happy to overthrow Kamal's regime, so Nufai is sent to secure the Purifier while Orlok tries to ally with the Masari queen, but instead finds her son, Prince Zessus.
 The prince and his forces join Orlok as he tries to capture a communication center to contact the others who want to separate from the Hierarchy.
 But Kamal Re'x appears with a massive force of troops, and Orlok almost defeats him, but Nufai shows up and helps Kamal destroy Orlok, revealing that he was working for Kamal the entire time.
-Nufai is appointed commander and they begin to use the Purifier to destroy the Earth.
+Nufai is appointed commander, and they begin to use the Purifier to destroy the Earth.
 Prince Zessus is captured but is freed by a soldier who managed to escape.
-They find more humans captured in other encampments and join forces with them.
+They find more humans and General Randal Moore captured in other encampments and join forces with them.

 Meanwhile, the Masari Queen is concerned about her son and the fate of the planet.
-The Masari are furious when they awoke only to find their enemy, the Hierarchy, present on Earth and their mothership destroyed along with the fact that their plan for humanity to become a powerful force to oppose the Hierarchy is in jeopardy.
-As such, the Masari have no allegiance and are prepared to destroy any and all of the other factions to reap revenge on those who destroyed their civilization and their adopted home.
+The Masari are furious when they awoke only to find their enemy, the Hierarchy, present on Earth, and their mothership destroyed, along with the fact that their plan for humanity to become a powerful force to oppose the Hierarchy is in jeopardy.
+As such, the Masari have no allegiance and are prepared to destroy any of the other factions to reap revenge on those who destroyed their civilization and their adopted home.
 Then, Novus approaches the queen and offers another allegiance, which the queen accepts.
 The two armies then assault all the Hierarchy bases on Earth.
 When they arrive in South America, they find Zessus, who announces that he has befriended the humans.
-Finally, the combined armies of the Masari, Novus and the humans attack and destroy the Purifier.
+Finally, the combined armies of the Masari, Novus, and the humans attack and destroy the Purifier.
 Kamal Re'x is outraged and attempts to destroy them by himself, which instantly fails.

 The armies argue over what to do with him, with the humans and Novus wanting to kill him for the damage he caused to the galaxy and Earth.
 But the Masari queen says that death is not the answer.
-She then apparently gives Kamal the power of a god which he uses to destroy them all, at least in his eyes.
-The queen is revealed to have actually trapped Kamal inside his own mind where he visualizes someone conquering the galaxy, but is never able to accomplish it himself.
+She then apparently gives Kamal the power of a god, which he uses to destroy them all, at least in his eyes.
+The queen is revealed to have actually trapped Kamal inside his own mind, where he visualizes someone conquering the galaxy, but is never able to accomplish it himself.
 He was locked in the prison of his own mind, forever.
-Humanity with the help of Masari and Novus rebuilding civilization and fulfilling destiny to oppose and defeat the Hierarchy.
+Humanity, with the help of Masari and Novus rebuilding civilization and fulfilling its destiny to oppose and defeat the Hierarchy.